-In partnership with Asian and Pacific Islander Americans in Historic Preservation, the 1882 Foundation host a historic interpretive tour of the Chinese Railroad Worker Sites in the Sierra Nevada Mountains on November 8th and 9th.
-We were lucky to have railroad history expert Phil Saxon as our guide and interpreter.
-50 participants joined our tour from California and other parts of the country.
+In partnership with U.S. Forest Service and the Bureau of Land Management, the 1882 Foundation organized an interpretive tour of historic railroad sites in the Sierra Nevada Mountains on November 8th and 9th.
+Railroad history expert Phil Saxon guided the tour and interpreted the history for over 50 participants from California and other parts of the country.